Giuseppe Cuccu

 - Real-world control using Direct Policy Search for Reinforcement Learning

-- Augmenting control models with new memory implementations focusing on Object Permanence
+- Augmenting control models with new memory implementations, focusing on interpretability, attention-based recall, and object permanence

-- Prostate cancer detection using Deep Learning: overcoming data scarcity in medical imaging applications – collaboration with the Hôpital Cantonal de Fribourg [H-FR]
+- Tumor segmentation for Computer Aided Diagnosis using Deep Learning: overcoming the challenge of data scarcity in medical imaging applications

 - More available on request.